 The C++ Thread Porting API is independent of the multithreaded support API provided in the Arm C library.
-For more information, see Multithreaded support in Arm® C libraries on page 1-27.
+For more information, see Multithreaded support in Arm C libraries.
 Platform vendors must implement both of these APIs, to the respective specifications, to ensure correct operation of multithreaded programs.
-The C++ Thread Porting API is declared in the <arm-tpl.h> header file of the Arm Compiler 6 distribution.
+The C++ Thread Porting API is declared in the <arm-tpl.h> header file of the Arm Compiler for Embedded FuSa 6 distribution.